Assigned Risk Auto Insurance: Last Resort Coverage Explained

 State Program Name Key Details

-New York NYAIP (New York Automobile Insurance Plan) Drivers apply through licensed producers; assignments are proportional to insurer market share; provides state-minimum coverage at elevated rates
+New York NYAIP (New York Automobile Insurance Plan) Drivers apply through licensed producers; assignments are proportional to insurer market share; insurers must retain assigned drivers for at least 3 years

 Texas TAIP (Texas Automobile Insurance Plan) Market-share based assignment; 60% DUI surcharge; similar structure to other AIPs; contact AIPSO-affiliated agents to apply